growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - _Extensibility_ is achieved by decoupling logically independent functionality and providing well defined communication channels in between.
 - _Maintainability_ is heavily driven by the other two and mainly constrains how those should be implemented.
 Or to put it another way: _Maintainability_ is a measure on how well the relevant driving principles are enforced throughout the system.

 The principles identified above comunicate a clear possible solution: create independent bundles of logically interconnected, minimal funtionality that expose well defined cominocation channels.
-In other words: hide rel functionality behind an API,,
+In other words: hide interrelated functionality behind a single API.